netxms/netxms-doc/admin/event-processing.rst

    * - ``%M``
      - Custom message text.
 Can be set in filtering script by setting ``CUSTOM_MESSAGE`` variable.
    * - ``%n``
-     - Name of event source object.
+     - Name of event source object or name of interface for intefrace macro expansion.
    * - ``%N``
      - Event's name.
    * - ``%s``